Menu

 Head of MOE

-I have over 20 years of teaching experience in both Jordan and the United Arab Emirates, where I have been teaching both primary and secondary students, Arabic and Islamic Studies.
+I have over 20 years of teaching experience teaching both primary and secondary students Arabic and Islamic Studies.
+Throughout my teaching journey in both Jordan and The UAE, I have thoroughly enjoyed teaching both native and non-native students.

 I am proud to be a member of the Aldar Academies family for 16 years.
 Working for Aldar Academies has given me the opportunity to achieve a high-level teaching career, enabling me to achieve both personally and professionally.
 My approach is very simple happy children flourish and happy children learn.
 Our greatest responsibility as teachers, and leaders is to create an environment where our children feel safe, valued, and listened to.
 I always aim to create opportunities for children to be excited and truly engaged in MOE Subjects, which I believe leads naturally to excellent academic progress.